Driver says he considered Treat Williams a friend and charges in crash are not warranted

 A Vermont State Police investigation concluded Koss’ vehicle pulled in front of Williams’ motorcycle on June 12 in Dorset, but Koss said he’s “confident the facts will show I obeyed all relevant traffic laws, and the state’s charges are unwarranted.”

-Williams, 71, of Manchester Center, was pronounced dead at Albany Medical Center in New York.
+Williams, 71, of Manchester Center, was pronounced dead later that day at Albany Medical Center in New York.

 Richard Treat Williams starred in the TV series “Everwood” and the movie “Hair.”
 He appeared in more than 120 TV and film roles, including the movies “The Eagle Has Landed,” “Prince of the City” and “Once Upon a Time in America.”